sinaru/Procyon/README.md

 The `lib` folder contains all the core and library files of Procyon.
 Your application code have to be put in a separate directory such as `app`.

-The `path` parameter in the URL can be used to set navigation route. `routes.json` file specify what path should be handled by what controller and action.
+The `path` parameter in the URL can be used to set navigation route.
+The `routes.json` file in the app directory specify what path should be handled by what controller and action.

 The `controller` directory contains the classes that is used to handle each request.